Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Abstract

 \section{Abstract}

 Large language models can still hallucinate in retrieval-augmented generation (RAG), producing claims that are unsupported by or conflict with the retrieved context.
 Detecting such errors remains challenging when faithfulness is judged solely against the retrieved context: many existing detectors return holistic answer-level scores, while others target open-domain factuality or fail to provide evidence-grounded diagnostics.
 We present \textbf{RT4CHART}, a retromorphic testing framework for context-faithfulness assessment that decomposes an answer into independently verifiable claims, performs hierarchical local-to-global verification against the retrieved context, and assigns each claim one of three labels---entailed, contradicted, or baseless.
 RT4CHART further maps these claim-level decisions back to specific answer spans and returns explicit context-side evidence, enabling fine-grained auditing rather than opaque scoring.
-We evaluate RT4CHART on RAGTruth++ (\resRagTruthppN\ samples) and our re-annotated \textbf{RAGTruth-Enhance} (\resRagTruthEnhanceN\ samples), where it achieves the best answer-level hallucination-detection F1 compared to baselines; on RAGTruth++, it reaches \resRagTruthppAnyFOneRTFourCHART, improving over the strongest baseline by \resRagTruthppAnyFOneRelDeltaBestBaseline, and it attains \resRagTruthEnhLocFOne\ span-level F1 score on RAGTruth-Enhance.
-Ablations show that the hierarchical verification design is the main driver of performance.
-Last, our re-annotation uncovers \resRagTruthReannotatedHalluMultiplier$\times$ more hallucination cases than the original labels, suggesting that commonly used benchmarks substantially understate the prevalence of hallucination.
+We evaluate RT4CHART on RAGTruth++ (\resRagTruthppN\ samples) and our re-annotated \textbf{RAGTruth-Enhance} (\resRagTruthEnhanceN\ samples), where it achieves the best answer-level hallucination-detection F1 compared to baselines; on RAGTruth++, it attains \resRagTruthppRTFourCHARTPrec\ precision and \resRagTruthppRTFourCHARTRec\ recall, with an F1 score of \resRagTruthppAnyFOneRTFourCHART, yielding an \resRagTruthppAnyFOneRelDeltaBestBaseline\ relative F1 improvement over the strongest baseline, and it attains \resRagTruthEnhLocFOne\ span-level F1 score on RAGTruth-Enhance.
+Ablations show that claim-based local processing drives most of the observed gain, while global verification provides selective benefits across datasets.
+Finally, our re-annotation uncovers \resRagTruthReannotatedHalluMultiplier$\times$ more hallucination cases than the original labels, suggesting that commonly used benchmarks substantially understate the prevalence of hallucination.